Zuraida: Malaysia’s palm oil demand to sustain despite Indonesia’s export levy waive - Borneo Post Online

 Zuraida said the target was an increase of an additional RM100 billion compared to a total export value of RM204 billion last year and RM84 billion in 2020.

-The minister elaborated that the summit would be a better platform to showcase the achievements and the ongoings of the agricommodity despite the attacks and pressure from the United States and the European Union on forced labour allegations.
+The minister elaborated that the summit would be a better platform to showcase the achievements and the ongoings of the agricommodity despite the attacks and pressure from the US and the European Union on forced labour allegations.

 The event will be participated by 39 countries with more than 200 booths by both local and international industry players.